jowo-io/next-auth-nostr-provider/README.md

    * persist some data and ensure it's available when the callback is triggered.
    * Data can be stored in a medium of your choice.
    *
-   * Once you have configured the storage methods you can test them on the diagnostics page:
+   * Once you have configured the storage functions you should test them on the diagnostics page:
    * @see http://localhost:3000/api/lnauth/diagnostics
    *
    * @see https://github.com/jowo-io/next-auth-lightning-provider/tree/main/examples/